-- be embedded within the block structure: - have its principal front door onto the public street or space, with limited setback from the edge of the adoptable street area; - not have blank elevations facing any publically accessible area; - be serviced, and have storage and delivery areas which are unobtrusive.
+- 4c(ii): Large footprint buildings, for example primary schools, should: - be embedded within the block structure; - have its principal front door onto the public street or space, with limited setback from the edge of the adoptable street area; - not have blank elevations facing any publically accessible area; - be serviced, and have storage and delivery areas which are unobtrusive.
 Service areas can be located where they remain hidden from view; and - have any allocated parking located within an area which is away from the main street frontage, and structured around an attractive landscape design which reduces the visual impact of the car park.

 Design Principle 4d: Residential uses should be included in the neighbourhood centres and are seen as essential for their vibrancy, safety and appeal.
-These should be counted as part of the requirement for around 2,500 dwellings in the SDL.